How On Earth Did I Get Here?!

 ~Certification in Advanced Transcendental Dowsing (also called Alchemical Dowsing), Dr. Chazay

-~Ministerial licenses, ordinations and memberships: United National Church (Christian, Georgia, Reverend), Church of Spiritual Humanism (Interfaith, USA, Druid), Knight’s Templar Irish Order (Mystic Christianity, Ireland and USA, Priestess), Oklevueha Native American Church (Native American Spirituality, USA), Ministerial License and Ordination University of Metaphysical Sciences and the Wisdom of the Heart Church (Metaphysical Interfaith, USA, Minister), Stone Circle Wicca of Four Quarters Interfaith Sanctuary (Wicca, USA, Priestess)
+~Ministerial licenses, ordinations and memberships: United National Church (Christian, Georgia, Reverend), Church of Spiritual Humanism (Interfaith, USA, Druid), Knight’s Templar Irish Order (Mystic Christianity, Ireland and USA, Priestess), Oratory of Mystical Sacraments (Sacred Plant Medicine of the Middle East, Europe, and Americas, USA), Ministerial License and Ordination University of Metaphysical Sciences and the Wisdom of the Heart Church (Metaphysical Interfaith, USA, Minister), Stone Circle Wicca of Four Quarters Interfaith Sanctuary (Wicca, USA, Priestess)

 I have also spent extensive time studying with Sufi, Indian and Asian teachers informally and spent a great deal of time with my blood line traditions in Welsh, Scottish, Irish, Germanic, Jewish and Roma lineages.
 Of course, family traditions don’t carry paperwork outside of our last name, which I’m very protective of.
 If you’re curious about the meaning and lineages of my last name (which was documented first by the Romans) and matrilineal lineages that are not reflected there, I’d be more than happy to talk to you about it.

 The Long Version